RafaDEV99/simple-example-webpage/README.md

 Open the HTML file with your favorite browser, and that's it; you can edit it if you want.
 There is also a web page with sound that I put so you can just drag the file to your browser or your favorite IDE and integrate it with the web page.

-If you have any problems or comments, post them in the problems section on GitHub.
+If you have any problems or comments, please post them in the issues section on GitHub.
 I'm always on the lookout!!!!

 # Credits:
 These scripts are made by RafaDEV99.
 You can use these freely as learning how scripts work; however, don't copy the same script and don't say it's yours :D